 Jim Andrews (email@example.com)

 This is a group for people who like to try new cooking recipes without having to be “gourmets.”
-Participants bring a dish consistent with the theme for the month, and meet in members’ homes.
+Participants bring a dish consistent with the theme for the month, and meet in members’ homes the last Friday of the month.
 New members are always welcome!

 Amanda Armstrong (firstname.lastname@example.org)